The Leader Nobody Prepared You to Be

 Why This Works

 You simply cannot solve leadership challenges when locked in a trauma response.
-You can't just do therapy if they're about to lose your job.
-You can't just coach behaviours if their nervous system is dysregulated.
+You can't just do therapy if you're about to lose your job.
+You can't just coach behaviors if your nervous system is dysregulated.

 You need all of it.
 Simultaneously.

-This is why two weeks or less produces transformation.
-Not because my strategies, or I, am magic, but because the solution is so comprehensive it has to work.
+This is why two weeks, or less produces transformation.
+Not because my strategies, or I, am magic (ha!), but because the solution is so comprehensive it has to work.
 It addresses the root cause of the issues.
 Not the symptoms that everyone else sees, and focuses on.

 The Choice

-If you're reading this, you're likely in your own version of Marcus's story.
+If you're reading this, and you've got your own version of Marcus's story.
 I am here for you.

 Remember you're not alone.